 It’s important to know where your physical servers are located – if you aren’t housing your servers on premise, where will they be?
 Will they be kept in a secure, climate-controlled facility, or in the trunk of someone’s car?

 If the provider is Cloud-based, their data may not be stored on Canadian soil.
 If they host your data on servers belonging to a third party, they may not even know where it’s located, or it could be spread out among multiple servers in multiple locations.

 If data is hosted in a foreign jurisdiction, you will need to assess the risks related to that jurisdiction’s privacy and security laws.

 It’s also important to determine who holds custody of your data, and how easily you would be able to access it should the need arise.

 It’s important to watch out for additional, hidden costs.
 More and more managed service providers are now using a fixed fee model to simplify IT management – ensure the costs for services such as after hours support, upgrades and maintenance are clearly outlined in the agreement.

 By no means is this article comprehensive: there are countless other things to watch for when vetting a prospective technology provider.
-Subscribe to the LexCloud.ca blog for more useful legal IT resources, and check out our upcoming ebook, “10 Questions Every Law Firm Should Ask a Prospective IT Provider” to get you started on your journey to better IT.
+Subscribe to the LexCloud.ca blog for more useful legal IT resources, and check out our free ebook, “10 Questions Every Law Firm Should Ask a Prospective IT Provider” to get you started on your journey to better IT.